Uber, Lyft drivers plan to strike in cities across the US

-NEW YORK (AP) — Drivers for ride-hailing giants Uber and Lyft are planning to turn off their apps to protest what they say are declining wages at a time when both companies are raking in billions of dollars from investors.
+NEW YORK (AP) — Drivers for ride-hailing giants Uber and Lyft are turning off their apps to protest what they say are declining wages at a time when both companies are raking in billions of dollars from investors.

-Organizers are planning demonstrations in 10 U.S. cities Wednesday, including Chicago, Los Angeles, New York, San Francisco and Washington, D.C.
+Organizers are planning demonstrations in 10 U.S. cities Wednesday, including Chicago, Los Angeles, New York, San Francisco and Washington, as well as some European locations like London.

-They're timing their protests in advance of Uber's initial public stock offering, which is planned for Friday.
-Uber aims to raise $9 billion from investors and is expected to be valued at up to $91.5 billion.
+The protests arrive just ahead of Uber's initial public stock offering, which is planned for Friday.
+Uber hopes to raise $9 billion and is expected to be valued at up to $91.5 billion.

 It's not the first time drivers for ride-hailing apps have staged protests.
 Strikes were planned in several cities ahead of Lyft's IPO last month, although the disruption to riders appeared to be minimal.
-This time more cities are participating.
+More cities are participating in Wednesday's protest, however.

 "Drivers built these billion dollar companies and it is just plain wrong that so many continue to be paid poverty wages while Silicon Valley investors get rich off their labor," said Brendan Sexton, executive director of the Independent Drivers Guild, in a statement.
 "All drivers deserve fair pay."